Regional security complex theory

 Regional security complex theory (RSCT) is a theory of international relations developed by Barry Buzan and Ole Wæver and advanced in their 2003 work Regions and Powers: The Structure of International Security.
-Buzan and Wæver are perhaps best known as the key figures behind the influential Copenhagen School of security studies, in which the main principle is examining security as a social construct (see also securitization and constructivism (international relations)).
+Buzan and Wæver are perhaps best known as the key figures behind the influential Copenhagen School of security studies, in which the main principle is examining security as a social construct (see also securitization and constructivism).

 RSCT posits that international security should be examined from a regional perspective, and that relations between states (and other actors) exhibit regular, geographically clustered patterns.
 Regional security complex is the term coined by Buzan and Wæver to describe such structures.

 Regional security complexes

 Regional security complexes (RSC) are defined as distinct and stable patterns of security interaction between actors.
 They are distinguished from one another by degrees of interaction.
 The level of interaction between members of the same RSC is high, while between members of different RSCs it is comparatively low.
-As the name implies regional security complexes are by nature geographical, consisting of neighboring actors and being insulated from one another by natural barriers such as oceans, deserts and mountain ranges.
-Individual states can also function as such “insulators” between RSCs.
+As the name implies, regional security complexes are by nature geographical, consisting of neighboring actors and being insulated from one another by natural barriers such as oceans, desert, and mountain ranges.
+Individual states can also function as such "insulators" between RSCs.

-RSCT posits that actors’ actions and motivations in the field of international security are heavily regional in character.
-This means that an actor’s security concerns are primarily generated in their immediate neighborhood.
+RSCT posits that actors' actions and motivations in the field of international security are heavily regional in character.
+This means that an actor's security concerns are primarily generated in their immediate neighborhood.
 The security of each actor in a region interacts with the security of the other actors.
-Most security concerns do not travel well over distances, and threats within an actor’s immediate neighborhood are therefore most likely felt the strongest.
+Most security concerns do not travel well over distances, and threats within an actor's immediate neighborhood are therefore most likely felt the strongest.
 Due to the way adjacency works there is often intense security interdependence within an RSC, but interaction with outsiders is much less active.
-As Buzan and Wæver state: “Simple physical adjacency tends to generate more security interaction among neighbours than among states located in different areas, a point also emphasised by Walt (1987: 276-7) Adjacency is potent for security because many threats travel more easily over short distances than over long ones.”The theory is complicated by existence of actors with global security interests and force projection capabilities.
-However, Buzan and Wæver posit that even the global powers’ security interests are fundamentally regional in nature.
+As Buzan and Wæver state:

+Simple physical adjacency tends to generate more security interaction among neighbours than among states located in different areas, a point also emphasised by Walt (1987: 276-7) Adjacency is potent for security because many threats travel more easily over short distances than over long ones.

+The theory is complicated by existence of actors with global security interests and force projection capabilities.
+However, Buzan and Wæver posit that even the global powers' security interests are fundamentally regional in nature.
 Their involvement in regional security issues should be most often seen as them being drawn in by regionally generated matters; not necessarily as great power issues penetrating an RSC, although that can happen as well.